 In order to be more effective in formulating survey questions, constructing various graphs, and managing data, students must learn to determine classification criteria.

-To develop this skill in students, teachers show them a set of ten different objects and ask them to find criteria for classifying them (other than colour or shape, which have been covered in previous grades).
-Students then divide the objects into subsets according to their classification criteria.
-Students are then asked to determine the fraction of the original set represented by each subset (for example, many of the objects are made of plastic, which is equivalent to 0.3 or 30%).
-Classification of 10 objects allows students to easily relate a fraction, a decimal number, and the corresponding percent.
+To support students in developing this skill, teachers can show them a set of ten different objects and ask them to decide on criteria to classify them, challenging them to beyond colour and shape (which have been covered in previous grades).
+Students should divide the objects into subsets according to their classification criteria and determine the fraction of the original set represented by each subset (for example, many of the objects are made of plastic, which is equivalent to 0.3 or 30%).
+Classification of ten objects allows students to easily relate a number represented as a fraction, a decimal number, and a percent.

-Then ask students to create a classification criterion to use to create subsets, and then to determine the fraction, decimal number, or percent that the subset represents.
+Ask them to create a classification criterion to create subsets, and then to determine the fraction, decimal number, or percent that the subset represents.